 These conflicting records are not merely a clerical nuisance.
 Network operators and security teams rely on ASN-to-organization labels to contact the correct party during routing incidents, assess risk, and decide on peering.
 If an active BGP announcement emerges from AS204116 under the Hostrelay label, responders could waste time tracing a phantom organization while the real operator remains hidden.

-The only verifiable control surface lies in the registry entries themselves—aut-num records, maintainer objects, and any associated route authorizations.
+The only verifiable control surface lies in the registry entries themselves—aut-num records, maintainer entities, and any associated route authorizations.
 No corporate website, business registration, or operator statement has been found for Hostrelay Global Ltd. The subject therefore functions as an attribution pointer rather than a confirmed infrastructure institution.

 Several observable changes would alter this assessment.
 A definitive WHOIS update linking AS204116 to a known operator would resolve the conflict.
 The appearance of active, long-lasting BGP announcements and stable prefix ownership would signal a live network.
 Conversely, the disappearance of the Hostrelay label from all routing views would retire this profile.